7 Family-friendly Activities in Loch Lomond National Park

 Image: The Ardgartan and Loch Long circular walk is a fantastic way to spend the day outdoors.

 There are plenty of short and longer walking opportunities for you and your family in Loch Lomond Park.
 The Glenbranter trail is a great short circular trail near Cairndow.
-Generally considered an easy route, it takes an average of 1 h 8 min to complete.
+Generally considered an easy route, it takes an average of 1 hour and 8 minutes to complete.
 You’ll get to see some stunning waterfalls, scenic forest landscapes and generally easy tracks.

 The Ardgartan and Loch Long circular walk is another great family-friendly activity in Loch Lomond.
-Starting near the village of Arrochar, this 3.7km long trail takes about 1 hour to complete, with varied landscapes, including forest and lake views.
-This is a very gentle route that is great for the whole family.
+Starting near the village of Arrochar, this 3.7 km long trail takes about an hour to complete, offering varied landscapes with forest and lake views.
+This is a gentle route that's great for the whole family.
 Adults and children alike can enjoy the views of Loch Long.

 3. Arrochar & The Arrochar Caves

 Starting in the village of Arrochar, this popular 4.5 km trail leads through a scenic forest, up a hill, and onto the Arrochar Caves.
-Legend has it that the caves were the resting place for the army of Robert the Bruce, following their defeat in 1306 in Methven.
+Legend has it that the caves were the resting place for Robert the Bruce's army after their defeat in 1306 at Methven.

 This walk invites you to experience a piece of Scottish history while enjoying the natural beauty of Loch Lomond and Trossachs National Park – it doesn’t get much better than that!

-Please note: This walk has a few challenging, steeper points and might not be suitable for young children.
+Please note that this walk has a few challenging and steep points and may not be suitable for young children.
 If you do wish to explore the caves (Glen Loin), you will need some balance and awareness.

 4. Cycling or Mountain biking

 Loch Lomond & the Trossachs National Park is home to numerous family-friendly cycling trails amongst some of Scotland’s most stunning scenery.
-A great cycling trail for the whole family is the Loch Eck Banks cycle, starting and finishing at Glenbranter in the Cowal Peninsula.
-This beautiful family-orientated cycle ride passes along the tranquil beaches and forests of western Loch Eck.
-The forest track heads along the western shore of Lock Eck for 11km to Benmore Botanical Gardens passing through peaceful forest and many tranquil beaches.
+A great cycling trail for the whole family is the Loch Eck Banks cycle, which starts and finishes at Glenbranter on the Cowal Peninsula.
+This beautiful family-oriented cycle ride passes along the tranquil beaches and forests of western Loch Eck.
+The forest track heads along the western shore of Loch Eck for 11km to Benmore Botanical Gardens, passing through peaceful forest and many tranquil beaches.

 Set in the magnificent Ardkinglas Woodland Gardens at the head of Loch Fyne, the official Gruffalo Trail promises to leave your young ones with lifelong memories.
+For Fairy fans, visit the fairy village to see them at work and play.
 Open all year round, the short woodland trail leads you past many sculptures of the book’s friendly characters and selected pages from the Scots version of the famous book.

 6. Head to Lochgoilhead